What is EXTREMAG?

 - The EXTREMAG facility will make Exeter’s ultrafast optical expertise available to the UK and international community via a short form proposal mechanism.

-The Free Space Lab B2 for THz spectroscopy and imaging, and all-optical pump-probe Kerr measurements, with low temperature and high magnetic field capability.
-Laser beams will enter B2 from the adjacent laser enclosure via the ports on the wall (left).
+The Free Space Lab B2 with the time-resolved scanning Kerr microscope in the foreground.
+Lab B3 now accommodates a THz spectrometer, a MicrostatHe-R cryostat, and a Spectromag SM4000 10 T superconducting magnet (not featured in this image).
+The Free Space Lab will be used for THz spectroscopy and imaging, and all-optical pump-probe Kerr measurements with low temperature and high magnetic field capability.
+Laser beams enter B2 from the laser enclosure in the adjacent lab via interlocked ports (right).

 - Use of high frequency measurement techniques in magnetism research has increased enormously because the fundamental timescales for resonance and relaxation lie in the sub-nanosecond regime.